divaprotocol/oracles/docs/Tellor.md

 1. **Pool creation:** A user creates a contingent pool on DIVA Protocol and sets the Tellor adapter contract address as the data provider.
 The creation of a pool constitutes a request to the assigned data provider to report the outcome of the underlying event/metric at a future point in time.
 2. **Monitoring:** Tellor reporters are monitoring expired pools that require reporting by running special software (so-called "DIVA Tellor clients").
 There are two implementations available, one developed by the [DIVA team](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) and one by the [Tellor team](https://github.com/tellor-io/telliot-feeds).
 If you plan to build your own reporter software, check out the [README](https://github.com/divaprotocol/oracles/blob/main/README.md) for guidance.
 3. **Reporting to Tellor Protocol:** If a pool expired, reporters submit their values to the Tellor smart contract.
 Only values that are submitted during the submission period, which starts at the time of pool expiration and lasts for 7 days (subject to change), are considered valid submissions.
-4. **Reporting to DIVA Protocol:** The first value submitted to the Tellor Protocol that remains undisputed for more than 12h will be considered the final one and is submitted to DIVA Protocol by calling the `setFinalReferenceValue` function on the Tellor adapter contract.
+4. **Reporting to DIVA Protocol:** The first value submitted to the Tellor Protocol that remains undisputed for more than 12h will be considered the final one and is submitted to DIVA Protocol by calling the `setFinalReferenceValue` (or a variant of it) function on the Tellor adapter contract.
 This will set the status of the final reference value to "Confirmed" and determine the payouts for each counterparty involved in the derivative contract.
 No further submissions to DIVA Protocol are possible afterwards.

 **Comments:**

 - Values submitted to Tellor Protocol prior to pool expiration or for pools that have already been confirmed will be ignored.
-To save gas, it is recommended to check the timestamps of the Tellor submissions and the status of the final reference value prior to calling the `setFinalReferenceValue` function on the Tellor adapter contract.
+To save gas, it is recommended to check the timestamps of the Tellor submissions and the status of the final reference value prior to calling the `setFinalReferenceValue` (or a variant of it) function on the Tellor adapter contract.
 - Values submitted to the Tellor Protocol may be disputed.
 Refer to [Tellor disputes](#tellor-disputes) section for details.

 ## Reporting frequency